 He did end up buying a few tools, including a belt sander based on my recommendations.
 My top pick for Chaz was a Makita.
 I bought this same model back in the late 1980s and it’s still working great for me.
 I also own and recommend a Porter-Cable model.
 Though not quite as nice to use as the Makita, it’s quite good and at a lower price.
 Both these machines are made to use 3” x 21” belts, which is a common size.
 The Makita actually handles 3” x 24” belts quite nicely, too.

 “I’m pretty proud of how the cabinet turned out,” says Chaz.
 There are a few mistakes, but all-in-all I’m really pleased for my first one.
 The drawer slides were by far my greatest challenge.
 My next project will be cabinetry for the master bathroom, which will be a little more challenging from a design perspective.
 The space has two walls that come together to form a V, so I will need to make an angled unit to fit in the middle of the V.”

 Chaz is exactly the kind of person I make my online courses for, and perhaps you are, too.
-BUILD YOUR OWN TRADITIONAL FACE FRAME CABINETS comes with 42 videos, detailed plans and instructions, plus you get unlimited one-on-one access to me for advice for 30 days after the course sessions start.
+HOW TO BUILD CUSTOM TRADITIONAL SOLID WOOD CABINETS comes with 42 videos, detailed plans and instructions, plus you get unlimited one-on-one access to me for advice for 30 days after the course sessions start.
 Money-back guarantee, and lifetime access, too.
 Got questions about how it all works with my courses?
 Email me at [email protected]